atmire/IRUS/docs/functionality.md

 # Functionality overview

 # Usage tracking
-The patch will automatically send bitstream download hits and item views to the IRUS-UK service.
+The patch will automatically send bitstream download hits and item views (originating from non-admin users) to the IRUS-UK service.
 There’s no manual action required.
 #### Bitstream tracking

 Bitstream tracking is implemented in the DSpace 4.x/5.x/6.x patches